Tannhäuser (opera): Paris version (1861)

 Wagner substantially amended the opera for a special 1861 performance by the Paris Opéra.
 This had been requested by Emperor Napoleon III at the suggestion of Princess Pauline von Metternich, wife of the Austrian ambassador to France.
 This revision forms the basis of what is now known as the "Paris version" of Tannhäuser.
 The venue meant that the composer had to insert a ballet into the score, according to the traditions of the house.
 Wagner agreed to this condition since he believed that a success at the Opéra represented his most significant opportunity to re-establish himself following his exile from Germany.
-However, rather than put the ballet in its traditional place in Act II, he chose to place it in Act I, in the form of a bacchanale, where it could make dramatic sense by representing the sensual world of Venus's realm.
+However, rather than put the ballet in its traditional place in act 2, he chose to place it in act 1, in the form of a bacchanale, where it could make dramatic sense by representing the sensual world of Venus's realm.
 There were further extensive changes.
 The text was translated into French (by Charles-Louis-Étienne Nuitter and others).
 Venus, a role that in the Dresden version was considered a soprano, was rewritten as for mezzo-soprano.
 Venus' aria "Geliebter, komm!" was transposed down by a semitone, and its latter part was completely rewritten.
-A solo for Walther was removed from Act II.
+A solo for Walther was removed from act 2.
 Extra lines for Venus following Tannhäuser's "Hymn to Love" were added.
-The orchestral introduction to Act III was shortened.
+The orchestral introduction to act 3 was shortened.
 The end of the opera was reworked to include Venus on stage, where before the audience only heard the Venus motif, in an attempt to clarify the action.